 How many hours will I work as a barrister?

-Professions that provide services can require 24/7 attention; a barrister’s lot will often be no different.
-Barristers depend on solicitors for the bulk of their instructions and being available on demand means more income, exposure and experience.
+Barristers depend on solicitors for the bulk of their instructions, so being available on-demand means more income, exposure and experience.
 In addition to meeting clients’ expectations, barristers are also bound by court procedure and timetables.
 Juggling between the two is often an onerous and complicated task.
 How well you do it is what will make you a great barrister.

 Changes in court schedules, continuances delaying the trial or the absence of crucial witnesses are commonplace events in a barrister’s life.
 It is important that you are agile and flexible, both mentally and physically, to cope with the constant seesawing of circumstances.
 Some barristers delegate tasks to their junior colleagues, especially tasks involving research or writing.